5 Questions You Have About Tennessee Adoption Requirements

 While the requirements to adopt may seem intimidating at first, the good news is you don’t need to be perfect to become an adoptive parent.
 However, before you can decide whether adoption is really right for your family, it’s important to understand the basic Tennessee adoption requirements and ensure you meet all of the legal qualifications to adopt.

 While this article should not be construed as legal advice, it does provide some answers to your basic questions about the qualifications for adoption in Tennessee.
-For more information, you can always call an adoption specialist at 1-800-ADOPTION or request your free information online.
+For more information about American Adoptions' requirements to adopt, you can always call an adoption specialist at 1-800-ADOPTION or request your free information online.

 Every hopeful adoptive parent needs to meet certain requirements for adoption in Tennessee.
 These requirements exist to help ensure Tennessee children are placed in stable homes that are fully prepared for them.